 Between 12:30 and 6:30 am, night-time departure route changes will help avoid populated areas and impact fewer people.

-Effective April 2017, changes in speed restrictions on the downwind portion of the arrival flight path were implemented.
-This change is designed to reduce noise in some areas of the city.
+Changes in speed restrictions on the downwind portion of the arrival flight path will help to reduce noise in some areas of the city.